CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-11-14-celebrate-your-achievements.md

 I love my clients and I want to celebrate with them their businesses.
 Business is fantastic and growing and I'm having a blast.
 Let's party.

-What are you doing to celebrate your achievements?</p>
+What are you doing to celebrate your achievements?